Our regular staff surveys help us understand what matters to you and take action based on your feedback.

 Employee engagement is the connection staff feel with their jobs and their organisation.
 It reflects whether colleagues enjoy their role, feel able to develop in their jobs, and feel respected and recognised.
 Engaged staff tend to feel a sense of achievement from their job, understand the organisation’s strategy and believe in its mission and goals.
 Positive employee engagement benefits the individual and it benefits the organisation too.
 Having engaged staff helps an organisation in terms of increased productivity, less absence, and lower employee turnover.
 At Sussex, we aim to support and engage staff, enabling everyone to work to the best of their ability and thrive.
 This, in turn, helps to create a better experience for students.

 Sharing your honest feedback about your work helps to drive real change, and your thoughts and views are unique – so we want to hear from everyone during our staff survey.
 The survey is a way to voice opinions openly and to help improve the staff experience at Sussex.
-You can read more about action plans underway as a result of survey responses and case studies from Schools and Divisions about how they have used survey data to bring about positive change for staff.
+You can read more about case studies from Schools and Divisions on how they have used survey data to bring about positive change for staff.

 Contact us